 This would link to a page like this demo page.

-As shown above, you would add this link to the booking acknowledgement email box found under the CabGrid SETTINGS tab.
+Add this link to the booking acknowledgement email box found under the CabGrid SETTINGS tab.

 ///id/// doesn´t work it shows data not currently available]